Locally restricted measurements on a multipartite quantum system: data hiding is generic: Miscellaneous remarks and questions

 \subsection{Locally restricted measurements on a multipartite quantum system}

-There are at least two ways for a multipartite system such as $(\C^d)^{\otimes k}$ to be high-dimensional: either with $k$ fixed and $d$ large (few large subsystems) or $k$ large and $d$ fixed (many small subsystems).
+There are at least two ways for a multipartite system such as $({\mathbf{C}}^d)^{\otimes k}$ to be of high dimension: either with $k$ fixed and $d$ large (few large subsystems) or $k$ large and $d$ fixed (many small subsystems).
 Theorem \ref{th:multiparty} tells us what is the typical discriminating power of $k$-PPT and $k$-separable POVMs, but in the first setting only.
 The extension to the case of many small subsystems seems a challenging problem.